ConvoCortex/convocortex-stt/README.md

 The repo currently has two output workflows that make sense as first-class sets:

+- `draft-buffer`: the recommended mode.
+Keep a visible working buffer, then explicitly release it.
+Typical loop is `clear`, speak, edit if needed, `enter`.
 - `direct-cursor`: finalized text types into the active app immediately.
 Buffering and clipboard mirroring are off.
-- `draft-buffer`: keep the buffer workflow explicit.
-Typical loop is `typing` to disable direct typing, `clear`, speak, `buffer`, repeat.

 Those focused presets are provided as small snippets under `presets/output-modes/`.
 They describe the built-in runtime output modes.